Cwantic/Documentation/Explorer/Study.md

 ### 3.4 PIPSYS

-The **plugin** PIPSYS let you import files with several extensions.
+The **plugin** PIPSYS lets you import files with several extensions.

 ![Image](../Images/Study5.jpg)